L2TP VPN¶

 Warning

-pfSense software supports L2TP/IPsec, however, some clients will not work properly in many common scenarios.
-The most common problem scenario is Windows clients behind NAT, in that case the Windows client and the strongSwan IPsec daemon are not fully compatible, which leads to failure.
-In these situations, the best practice is to use IKEv2 instead.
+Most L2TP/IPsec clients will not work properly in common scenarios.
+The most common problem scenario is Windows clients behind NAT, which is nearly all Windows clients in practice.
+The Windows L2TP/IPsec client and the strongSwan IPsec daemon are not fully compatible when the client is behind a NAT device, which leads to failure.
+In the few situations where L2TP/IPsec can function properly it still suffers from security and performance concerns compared to other types of remote access VPNs.

 See also